istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 ### Setup the external control plane cluster

-Create the Istio configuration for `external_cp_cluster`, using the default profile with the following ports on the ingress gateway to expose the external istiod:
+Create the Istio configuration for `external_cluster`, using the default profile with the following ports on the ingress gateway to expose the external istiod:

 {{< text bash >}}
 $ cat <<EOF > external-cp.yaml